grpc-ecosystem/grpc-opentracing/README.rst

 Further Information
 *******************

-If you’re interested in learning more about the OpenTracing standard, `join the mailing list`_.
+If you’re interested in learning more about the OpenTracing standard, join the conversation on our `mailing list`_ or `Gitter`_.

 If you want to learn more about the underlying API for your platform, visit the `source code`_.